Embedding the $n$-Qubit Projective Clifford Group into a Symmetric Group: Introduction

-The remaining of paper is organized as follows: In section \ref{sec:nf}, we recall the normal form of Clifford operators, which provides a structured way to describe the elements of $\cC_n$.
-In section \ref{sec:rw}, we provide an example illustrating how the rewriting rules operate.
-In section \ref{sec:C1C2}, we collect several technical identities needed in the proofs of the main results.
-In Section \ref{sec:Css}, we determine the centralizer of the $z$ gate in $\cC_n$.
-In section \ref{sec:Cs}, we determine the centralizer of the $s$ gate in $\cC_n$.
-In section \ref{sec:perm}, we prove that the conjugacy action of $\cC_n$ on the conjugacy class of $s_1$ in $\cC_n$ induced a faithful homomorphism from $\cC_n$ into ${\rm Sym}_{2(4^n-1)}$.
-In section \ref{sec:presentofINn}, we provide presentations of $\cI\cN_n$.
+The remainder of the paper is organized as follows: In Section \ref{sec:nf}, we recall the normal form of Clifford operators, which provides a structured way to describe the elements of $\cC_n$.
+In Section \ref{sec:rw}, we recall how the rewriting rules operate.
+In Section~\ref{sec:C1C2}, we collect several technical identities needed in the proofs of the main results.
+In Section \ref{sec:Css}, we determine the centralizer of the $z_1$ gate in $\cC_n$.
+In Section \ref{sec:Cs}, we determine the centralizer of the $s_1$ gate in $\cC_n$.
+In Section \ref{sec:perm}, we prove that the conjugacy action of $\cC_n$ on the conjugacy class of $s_1$ in $\cC_n$ induced a faithful homomorphism from $\cC_n$ into ${\rm Sym}_{2(4^n-1)}$.
+In Section \ref{sec:presentofINn}, we provide a presentation of $\cI\cN_n$.
 In Section \ref{sec:openprob}, we summarize the results of this paper and present further results related to this work.